A quick guide to visiting Sumilon Island on Cebu’s pristine coast. Everything you need to know with inspiring photos from my trip.

 Sumilon Island is a small sandbar island located just a short boat ride around from Oslob.
-Sumilon Island is an epic spot for spending the day relaxing, exploring and swimming in some of the clearest water in Cebu.
+There’s no doubt that Sumilon Island is an epic spot for spending the day relaxing, exploring and swimming in some of the clearest water in Cebu.

 How to Get to Sumilon Island? – The Cheap Local Guide